terrywbrady/iiif-seajug/PITCHME.md

 * The IIIF Protocol promises to solve a number of challenges for our repository
 * I am an enthusiastic user of IIIF - not a contributor to the standard

++++

+## Digital Repository Challenges

+* Provide low-resolution versions of images for low-bandwidth users
+* Provide high-resolution versions of images for interested users
+* Allow scholars to create citations to specific images or regions of images
+* Simulating browsing of digitized manuscripts
+* Provide visual navigation across a collection of items with no logical "pagination"
+* Support the side by side comparison of historical objects

 ---

 ## What is needed to use IIIF?